 25410/35410.
 Anthropology of Everyday Life.
 In an effort to clarify the field of everyday life ethnography and stimulate critical reflection on the everyday lives we all lead, this course draws on three bodies of literature: (1) classic anthropological approaches to studying social life (e.g., behaviorism and utilitarianism, the sacred/profane distinction, phenomenology, habitus and practice); (2) twentiethcentury cultural Marxist critical theory; and (3) recent studies of popular culture.
 This course includes a workshop component to accommodate student projects.
-J. Farguhar.
-Not offered 2009-10; will be offered 2010-11.
+I. Farguhar.
+Not offered 2010-11; will be offered 2011-12.

 25500/42600.
 Cultural Politics of Contemporary India. (=SALC (20900/30900) Structured as a close-reading seminar, this class offers an anthropological immersion in the cultural politics of urban India today.
-A guiding thread in the readings is the question of the ideologies and somatics of shifting "middle class" formations, and their articulation through violence, gender, consumerism, religion, and technoscience.
+A guiding thread in the readings is the question of the ideologies and somatics of shifting "middle class" formations; and their articulation through violence, gender, consumerism, religion, and technoscience.
 W. Mazzarella.
-Not offered 2009-10; will be offered 2010-11.
+Not offered 2010-11; will be offered 2011-12.

 25710/35710.
 Global Society and Global Culture: Paradigms of Social and Cultural Analysis. (=SOCI 20169/30169) This course introduces major theories of globalization and core approaches to global society and global culture.
 We discuss micro- and macroglobalization, cultural approaches to globalization, systems theory, discourse approaches, and the "strong program" in globalization studies.
 Topics include a section on the ethnography of the global, empirical studies that illustrate the interest and feasibility of globalization studies, and critical studies of dimensions of globalization.
 K. Knorr Cetina.
-Autumn.
+Not offered 2010-11; will be offered 2011-12.

 25905.
 Introduction to the Musical Folklore of Central Asia. (=EEUR 23400/33400, MUSI 23503/33503, NEHC 23503/33503) This course explores the musical traditions of the peoples of Central Asia, both in terms of historical development and cultural significance.
 Topics include the music of the epic tradition, the use of music for healing, instrumental genres, and Central Asian folk and classical traditions.
 Basic field methods for ethnomusicology are also covered.
 Extensive use is made of recordings of musical performances and of live performances in the area.
 K. Arik.
 Spring.
-Not offered 2009-10; will be offered 2010-11.

 25906.
 Shamans and Oral Poets of Central Asia. (=NEHC 20766/30766) NEHC 20765 and 20766 may be taken in sequence or individually.
 This course explores the rituals, oral literature, and music associated with the nomadic cultures of Central Eurasia.
 K. Arik.
-Spring.
+Not offered 2010-11; will be offered 2011-12.
 26020/46020.
 Archaeology of Modernity.
 This course covers the development, themes, practices, and problems of the archaeology of the modern era (post 1450 AD), or what in North America is better known as the subfield of "historical archaeology."
 Texts and discussions address topics such as the archaeology of colonialism, capitalism, industrialization, and mass consumption.
 Case studies from plantation archaeology, urban archaeology, and international contexts anchor the discussion, as does a consideration of interdisciplinary methods using texts, artifacts, and oral history.
 Our goal is to understand the historical trajectory of this peculiar archaeological practice, as well as its contemporary horizon.
 The overarching question framing the course is: what is modernity and what can archaeology contribute to our understanding of it?
 S. Dawdy.
-Winter.
+Not offered 2010-11; will be offered 2011-12.